Login or Register to make a submission.

 • Introducing possible new or expanded ways of thinking about the research problem.

-References: The reference list appears at the end of your article, and provides more detailed information about the sources you cited.
-Each entry in the reference list also begins with the author’s last name and the publication date, so that your reader can easily find any source they encounter in the text.
-For four or more authors, list all of the authors in the reference list; in the text, list only the first author, followed by et al. It is alphabetized by the author's last name.
+References: Authors submitting manuscripts to JLIA are encouraged to prioritize references from a diverse range of sources, promoting a well-rounded and inclusive literature review.
+The list of references appears at the end of the article and provides more detailed information about the sources you cited.
+The titles of the works in the list of references will be indicated in the language in which they were published and translated into English in square brackets [ ].
+Each entry in the list of references also begins with the author’s last name and the publication date, so that your reader can easily find any source they encounter in the text.
+For four or more authors, list all of the authors in the list of references; in the text, list only the first author, followed by et al. It is alphabetized by the author's last name.

 References Examples: